Parts and Tech Help

 Faults and DIY Projects for Electric Bikes

-If you have purchased your ebike from Electric Bikes Brisbane then we provide full warranty and post-sales technical support free of charge as a service to our customers.
+If you have purchased your ebike from Electric Bikes Brisbane then we provide full warranty and post-sales technical support free of charge to our customers.

-If you want technical assistance from us with a DIY project, eg. installing a conversion kit, or if you want help with diagnosing a fault with your bike that is out of warranty or purchased elsewhere, please complete our Workshop Service Booking Form.
-Please note that charges may apply.
+If you want technical assistance from us with a DIY project or if you want help diagnosing a fault with a bike that is out of warranty or purchased elsewhere, please complete our Workshop Service Booking Form.